From what i have read, the wing shape is 180 degrees out, the wide edge should be the tail, not the leading edge.

 The red boxes behind the engines represent turbocharger and intake stuff, and the blue in the right side nacelle is the area for the liquid cooling system.
 The right side nacelle is shown looking at it from the center, showing the wing center section.
 The left side nacelle is shown looking from the outside, showing the wing tip and elevon.

-This broke the excel spreadsheet because with only 1000 total hp it gave impossible top speed and ROC.
+This broke the excel spreadsheet because with only 1000 total hp it gave a top speed of over 1400 knots and a ROC of over 495,000 ft/min, not possible.

 Some day, when the controller pigs have died away, there will be a REAL unlimited class, maybe even sooner... in a different part of the world.

-In any case, in the spirit of low aspect ratio planes, we could still contemplate how easy it would be to beat the old warbirds with a modern XF5 type.
+In any case, in the spirit of low aspect ratio planes, we could still contemplate how easy it would be to beat the old warbirds.

 Monkey, that's a type I've tried before too, it looks good.
 Mine is smaller though ...
 I never thought I would be bragging about that.